Pounds & Inches: The Nature Of Obesity

 Next Section in the Manuscript – Nature of Obesity >

-Excerpt from Pounds and Inches Manuscript by Dr. A.T.W.
-Simeons
+This is an excerpt from Pounds and Inches Manuscript by Dr. A.T.W.
+Simeons.

 As a basis for our discussion we postulate that obesity in all its many forms is due to an abnormal functioning of some part of the body and that every ounce of abnormally accumulated fat is always the result of the same disorder of certain regulatory mechanisms.
 Persons suffering from this particular disorder will get fat regardless of whether they eat excessively, normally or less than normal.
 A person who is free of the disorder will never get fat, even if he frequently overeats.